 Slow cooling results in a crystalline polymer.
-Because due to the slow cooling process there is much time for polymer chains to be arranged in a order well.
+Because due to the slow cooling process, there is much time for polymer chains to be arranged in order well.
 That means a crystalline polymer is formed.

 Rate of cooling of a polymer from.